the-turing-way/the-turing-way/book/website/communication/citable/citable-large.md

    - surgical procedures involved, if any
    - if stimuli were used, how were the stimuli generated?
    - how timings of stimuli, recordings, and any other events in the experiment were correlated and/or synchronized
- - Known caveats about the use of the data (i.e. identified artifacts)
+ - Known caveats about the use of the data (for example: identified artifacts)
  - links to publications
  - tools and procedures used to save, archive, transport, process, analyse, and visualize the data (see section on Data Provenance)